-Aircraft operators shall provide guidance material to passengers regarding application of the preventive measures on board, including:
+Aircraft operators shall provide guidance through announcement or any other means to passengers regarding application of the preventive measures on board, including:

-- Hand hygiene, particularly before eating or drinking and after use of the toilet

-- Appropriate use of face masks

-- Respiratory etiquette

-- Limiting contact with cabin surfaces

-- Limit or suspend food and beverage service.
-Food and beverage service should be limited or suspended on short-haul flights or should be considered to be dispensed in sealed, prepackaged containers.

-- The use of non-essential in-flight supplies, such as blankets and pillows, should be reduced to minimize the risk of cross infection.

-- Newspapers and magazines shall be removed.
+- Hand hygiene, particularly before eating or drinking and after use of the toilet - Appropriate use of face masks - Respiratory etiquette - Limiting contact with cabin surfaces - Limit or suspend food and beverage service.
+Food and beverage service should be limited or suspended on short-haul flights or should be considered to be dispensed in sealed, prepackaged containers. - The use of non-essential in-flight supplies, such as blankets and pillows, should be reduced to minimize the risk of cross infection.
+Or if used on long haul flights, it shall be one-time use.
+And pillow covers shall be replaced on each sector. - Newspapers and magazines shall be removed.

-Aircraft operators shall include in their safety demonstrations that, in case of emergency, passengers should remove their face masks before using the aircraft oxygen masks.
+Aircraft operators shall include in their safety demonstrations or announcements that, in case of emergency, passengers should remove their face masks before using the aircraft oxygen masks.